laurapacilio/laurapacilio.github.io/aboutme.md

 I immediately enrolled in CMU's Masters in Professional Writing program, specialized in scientific and technical content, and have been a professional writer ever since.

 My role at each organization has varied.
 In my first job, I built an entire set of developer docs from the ground up.
 Later, I developed an internal engineering newsletter and helped engineers show the rest of the company why their work is awesome.
-I've written UI copy, blog posts, and step-by-step manuals.
+Throughout my career, I've written UI copy, blog posts, step-by-step manuals, overview pages, documentation templates, and more.
+I'm always looking to expand my experience to new content types.

 ## Why I love my job

 I genuinely enjoy a challenge.
 There is nothing more thrilling than building from the ground up or figuring out how to solve a big, amorphous problem.
-There are a lot of those opportunities in the tech space.
-I've also discovered that I'm happiest when my work is helping people.
-Sometimes that's engineering saying "Thank you!
-This is exactly what I was hoping for!" after I edit their work, and sometimes it's watching the relief on someone's face when I point them to well-written instructions.

-Good content is invaluable in every industry, and tech is no exception.
-But communicating well in writing is hard.
-I'm proud that I can remove that burden so critical products, expertise, and ideas can make the most impact.
+The tech space offers a lot of these types of opportunities.

+I also like that good content helps people.
+It helps leaders express their ideas clearly.
+It helps people showcase their incredible ideas.
+It helps people excel at work.
+For example, I love imagining the relief on users' faces when they find a well-written article that fixes their problem.

+Finally, working in tech is just *so cool*.
+I've had the privilege of writing about some of the most transformative topics and products of our generation.
+Contributing to those efforts is amazing.
+It makes me excited about the future.